SEary342/QuickDash/README.md

 ## Page deployment

-To deploy your changes, run `npm run build` in the quickdash directroy and copy the quickdash/dist/QuickDash.html file to it's deployed destination.
+To deploy your changes, run `npm run build` in the quickdash directory and copy the quickdash/dist/index.html file to it's deployed destination (You are going to want to rename the output file).

 Please note that the build process is customized for a static (local) webpage deployment.
 This app does not require a server.